centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 - Events can be sorted by state, duration or hostname.
 - You can display and/or filter acknowledged hosts or hosts in downtime.
 - Only confirmed events (hard state) are taken in account.
-- A report can have less than four parts by specifying the value -1 in its title.
+- A report can have fewer than four parts by specifying the value -1 in its title.

 ![image](../assets/reporting/guide/available-reports/Hostgroups-Service-Current-Events.png)

 ####  Parameters

-Parameters needed by the report are :
+Parameters required by the report:

 | Parameters              | Type         | Description                                     |
 |-------------------------|--------------|-------------------------------------------------|